Installing → Software Requirements

 Open XDMoD requires that mod_rewrite be installed and enabled.
 Since the Open XDMoD portal is a web application you will also need to make sure you have configured your firewall properly to allow appropriate network access.

-Open XDMoD is tested to work with MariaDB 5.5.60 and may be compatible with more recent releases of MySQL and MariaDB.
-Open XDMoD is currently not compatible with MySQL 8.0 at this time.
+Open XDMoD is tested to work with MariaDB 5.5.60 and 10.3.28, and may be compatible with more recent releases of MySQL and MariaDB.
+Open XDMoD is not compatible with MySQL 8.0 at this time.

 Refer to the Configuration Guide for configuration details.